mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 Saving
 ------

-The *Save* options is only enabled when at least one stack is loaded.
+The *Save* options are only enabled when at least one stack is loaded.

 Save as Image Files
 *******************